Renters Warehouse BW Metro Blog

 Property Damage

 One primary concern for landlords is physical damage to their rental property.
-Landowner insurance policies typically cover repair costs due to natural disasters like storms and floods or human actions such as vandalism.
+Landlord insurance offers coverage for repair costs due to natural disasters like storms and floods or human actions such as vandalism.
 Property owners must review what damages their policy covers since exclusions may apply.

 Flood insurance, often required in high-risk areas, might be purchased separately.